 Vinyl is one of the thinnest siding materials, which means it fades easily and can become brittle in colder temperatures.
 Its lack of durability can cost you more in the low run because you may end up needing to get it repaired or even replaced.

 Because vinyl is thinner, it also warps more quickly in the heat.
 Whether it’s the sun, reflection, or flame, many outside factors can end up damaging your siding, ruining the aesthetic of your home, lowering the value of your property, and causing you to have to replace the siding sooner.

 According to The Spruce, “Vinyl Siding is primarily composed of polyvinyl chloride (PVC), and the manufacturing process produces greenhouse gases such as nitrogen oxide as well as carcinogens including dioxin.”

 Producing vinyl siding also uses a lot of electricity, and it can emit sulfur dioxide, which causes smog and acid rain.
 These chemicals can harm not only employees working at the plants but also nearby communities.

 It won’t necessarily lower energy bills

-Some people get vinyl siding for their home because they think that it’ll reduce their energy bills and save them money.
+Some people get vinyl siding for their homes because they think that it’ll reduce their energy bills and save them money.
 However, even traditional wood siding is better at keeping heat inside compared to vinyl siding.
-So if you invest in vinyl siding, you won’t necessarily save much money in energy bills.
+So if you invest in vinyl siding, you won’t necessarily save much money on energy bills.

 Call Blue Ridge Exteriors today to learn more about their innovative and safe sidings!